First, start with where you are now.

 Establish thought leadership

 And those are examples for a business blog, but the same principle applies for a personal blog.
-Basically ask yourself “What needs to happen in 2014 in order for my blog to be a success?”
+Basically ask yourself “What needs to happen in order for my blog to be a success?”
 Answering this question is imperative because it’s the foundation for your blogging strategy.

 Defining Your Audience